AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 This will launch:

 - The AI agent backend (NestJS)
-- Redis (for chat memory)
+- Redis (for chat memory and Service Agent state)
-- Ollama (local LLM, e.g. Llama3)
+- PostgreSQL (for session and agent storage)
+- Service Agent (for DIDComm communication and credential handling)
+- Adminer (for browsing the PostgreSQL database)

-The chatbot API will be available on [http://localhost:3000](http://localhost:3000).
+The chatbot API will be available at [http://localhost:3000](http://localhost:3000)
-Ollama will be available at [http://localhost:11435](http://localhost:11435).
+The Service Agent will be available at [http://localhost:3001](http://localhost:3001)
+Adminer UI will be accessible at [http://localhost:8080](http://localhost:8080)

+### ⚙️ Environment Configuration

+Before running the system, you **must create a `.env` file** in the root directory with the required environment variables.

+These variables configure:

+- LLM provider and API key
+- Vector store (e.g., Pinecone)
+- RAG configuration and document paths
+- Redis and PostgreSQL credentials
+- Service Agent communication settings
+- Agent prompt and memory configuration

+👉 Refer to the [Environment Variables](#-environment-variables) section for the full list of required variables and their purpose.

 ---